-All committee members and bar staff training should receive regular training on your policies and procedures, including your Host Responsibility Implementation Plan.
-Management should ensure that any new bar staff, regardless of their previous experience, undertake ServeWise training and receive training that covers the conditions of the licence and the contents of this manual, before their first shift.
+All staff should receive regular training on your policies and procedures, including your Host Responsibility Implementation Plan.
+Management should ensure that any new employees or contractors, regardless of their previous experience, undertake ServeWise training and receive training that covers the conditions of the licence and the contents of this manual, before their first shift.